Skip to Content

 Lighter Tube for Mobile Applications?

-PU Tubing is generally lighter than Nylon, which makes it better for mobile setups and lightweight machinery due to this.
+PU Tubing is generally lighter than Nylon, making it better suited for mobile setups and lightweight machinery.

-It also helps to reduce your overall load without sacrificing too much on performance as well here.
+It also helps reduce your overall load without sacrificing performance.

 Comparison in Density